Tahir04/TruthAndDare-Electron/README.md

 ---

-Thank you for checking out Truth and Dear!
+Thank you for checking out *Truth & Dear*!
 Have fun playing:)